 TransUnion Completes Acquisition of Verisk Financial Services

-A detailed overview of the cards, payments and consumer banking industry in Malaysia, with expert comments supported by accurate data.
+A detailed overview of Malaysia's cards, payments and consumer banking industry, with expert comments supported by accurate data.

 Despite the rapid increase of digital payment methods, especially contactless (to the detriment of cash but the benefit of debit card and QR code payments), there remain many payments to be migrated to digital, signalling a golden opportunity to enter the Malaysian market.